 BEL appreciates the opportunity for a separate proceeding to evaluate the cost/benefit of implementing its Smart Grid/Grid Modernization strategy.
-During the 2020/2024 FTP, the Company engaged in researching available technologies, assessing their suitability for the Belize context, identifying reputable vendors and consultants to commence work on a Grid Modernization Study, and evaluating the solutions already deployed at a limited scale.
+During the 2020/2024 FTP, the Company engaged in researching available technologies, assessing their suitability for the Belize

 As AMI and smart meters are the foundation of Grid Modernization, BEL has developed a proposal and accompanying business case for AMI which will not only enhance the efficiency and reliability of our operations but also deliver tangible benefits to our Customers and the broader community.
 Furthermore, it will enable BEL to properly implement the PUC's Decision and Order on "BEL's New Customer Classifications and Associated Tariff Schedules", which resulted in the establishment of a "Demand Charge Rate" and Feed-in-Tariff to be implemented under condition of a Regulatory Sandbox.
 The PUC can expect BEL to submit its AMI Business Case before the end of Q2 2024.